microsoft/semantic-kernel/docs/decisions/00NN-text-search.md

 There are two main use cases we need to support:

-1. Allow Prompt Engineers to easily insert grounding information in prompts i.e. support for Retrieval-Augmented Generation scenarios.
+1. Enable Prompt Engineers to easily insert grounding information in prompts i.e. support for Retrieval-Augmented Generation scenarios.
-2. Allow Developers to register search plugins which can be called by the LLM to retrieve additional data it needs to respond to a user ask i.e. support for Function Calling scenarios.
+2. Enable Developers to register search plugins which can be called by the LLM to retrieve additional data it needs to respond to a user ask i.e. support for Function Calling scenarios.

 ### Retrieval-Augmented Generation Scenarios